 - Replacement of fractured clips.

-- Conversion of a denture to a screw-retained provisional by picking up temporary cylinders
+- Conversion of upper full denture to screw-retained implant supported fixed provisional

 COURSE DATES AND LOCATION

 The 3 days of the course will be Saturday, 24th October – Monday, 26th October.